AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceDocumentInformationType/OriginID.md

 SourceDocumentInformationType.OriginID Property
 ===============================================
-AutomationML 2.1 APIGets and sets an identifier of the origin of the CAEX document, e.g. a unique identifier of a source engineering tool or an exporter software.
+Gets and sets an identifier of the origin of the CAEX document, e.g. a unique identifier of a source engineering tool or an exporter software.
 The ID shall not change even if the origin gets renamed

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)